Alexia Putellas: 2012–13

-Llorens and Barcelona had continued to follow Putellas' career after she left La Masia and in the summer of 2012, following her breakthrough year with Levante and the death of her father, approached her to rejoin the club.
-She accepted the offer, and started and played most of Barcelona's matches that season.
-Because of Barcelona's first-ever league title win in the previous season, they were set to make their debut in the 2012–13 UEFA Women's Champions League.
-On 26 September 2013, Putellas started in her UEFA Women's Champions League debut against Arsenal, where they lost 0–3 at home.
+Llorens and Barcelona had continued to follow Putellas' career after she left, and in the summer of 2012, following her breakthrough year with Levante and the death of her father, approached her to rejoin the club.
+Barcelona had also risen to dominance in the prior season, and brought in Putellas as their star signing to head a long-term project aiming for Barcelona to be able to challenge for the Champions League title after "five or six" seasons.
+Putellas accepted the offer, signing for the club as a forward on 10 July 2012 – in her early years with Barcelona, she often played as a false winger – and started and played most of their matches that season.
+Because of Barcelona's first-ever league title win in the previous season, they made their debut in the 2012–13 UEFA Women's Champions League; after signing for Barcelona, Putellas said it was a dream to be able to play in the Champions League.
+On 26 September 2012, she started in her UEFA Women's Champions League debut against Arsenal, which they lost 0–3 at home despite starting strong.
 In the away leg, Barcelona lost 0–4, and exited their tournament debut in the Round of 32.

-On 4 May 2013, Putellas won her first league title with the club when Barcelona won 2–1 against Athletic Bilbao.
-The match, played at the San Mamés with 25,000 spectators, is remembered by Putellas as one of her favorite matches of her career because it "made her feel like a footballer."
-In the 2013 final of the Copa de la Reina, she scored Barcelona's third goal versus Prainsa Zaragoza, where she dribbled past two Zaragoza defenders, past their keeper, and poked the ball into the net.
+On 5 May 2013, Putellas won her first league title with Barcelona when they defeated Athletic Bilbao 2–1 at the San Mamés to a crowd of over 25,000.
+In 2021, Putellas said this was one of her favourite matches because it "made her feel like a footballer".
+In the 2013 final of the Copa de la Reina she scored Barcelona's third goal against Prainsa Zaragoza by dribbling past two Zaragoza defenders, past their keeper, and poking the ball into the net.
 The goal went viral and attracted more attention for Putellas from Spanish and international media.
 Barcelona won 4–0, the first domestic double in their history.
-Putellas, playing as a forward, was chosen as MVP of the Copa de la Reina final for her performance.
+Putellas was chosen as MVP of the Copa de la Reina final for her performance.